Alvinosaur/Parallel_SIFT/README.md

 3. ```cd build```
 4. ```cmake ..```
 5. ```make```
-6. ```./<executable>``` (ie: Parallel_SIFT_test_gaussian_blur)
+6. ```./Parallel_SIFT_main -a photo2.jpg -b photo1.jpg -d -i 0 -g 7```

 ### Background:
 Matching features across two images is a common task in many computer vision applications.
 For instance, everything from robots to the newest iPhone uses disparity estimation to generate depth images from 2D images, similar to how humans estimate depth through two eyes.
 This disparity estimation attempts to align two slight shifted images through feature matching.
 Motion capture and optical flow similarly attempt to match two images and identify the overall displacement between these matching parts of image.

 Our project will involve parallelizing an algorithm for feature-matching known as Scale Invariant Feature Transform (SIFT), which can account for rotation, illumination, and perspective change between two images.
 At a high level, SIFT can be broken down into a few steps: